-Over the past several years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been typically used in air conditioners and heat pumps for the last several decades.
-These mandates are intended to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
+These mandates are expected to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
 R410A has been shown to be safer for the environment.

 In late 2010 the majority of air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
+These systems are more commonly called “dry charged units”.
 The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
-R22 is still legal for AC repair or service for a short time longer.
+R22 is still legal for AC repair or service for a few more years.
 The intent for these Dry Charged Units is to give the greater Houston area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

 Houston homeowners should be aware that these Dry Charged Units are allowed in the U.S. and Canada.
-Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
-These days, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
+These days, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

-The answer to this question hinges on a number of things.
-The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+It depends on a number of things.
+The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems offer benefits to Houston homeowners that Dry Charge units do not.
 A few of the benefits include: